-A boat shall carry U.S. Coast Guard (or applicable government entity) flares meeting day-night 3.6.6 Flares requirements not older than the expiration date.
-A boat shall have a throwing sock-type heaving line of 50' (15m) or greater of floating 3.7.3 Throw Line polypropylene line readily accessible to the cockpit.
-A boat shall carry a Coast Guard or applicable government approved "throwable device".
-If the 3.7.4 Throwable device carried under 3.7.1 or 3.7.2 satisfies this requirement, then no additional device is Device needed.
-3.8.3 VHF A boat shall have a VHF radio which may be fixed or handheld.
-A boat shall have a permanently mounted magnetic compass independent of the boat's 3.19.1 Compass electrical system suitable for steering at sea.
-A boat shall carry one anchor, meeting the anchor manufacturer's recommendations based on 3.23 Anchor the yacht's size, with a suitable combination of chain and line.
-3.24.3 A boat shall carry at least two watertight flashlights with spare batteries in addition to the Flashlights requirement of 3.24.1.
-A boat shall carry a first aid kit and first aid manual suitable for the likely conditions of the 3.25 Medical Kits passage and the number of crew aboard.
-A boat shall carry one sturdy bucket of at least two gallons (8 liters) capacity with lanyards 3.27.2 Bucket attached.
-4 Skills Annually, two-thirds of the boat's racing crew shall practice man-overboard procedures 4.2 Man appropriate for the boat's size and speed.
-The practice shall consist of marking and returning to Overboard a position on the water, and demonstrating a method of hoisting a crewmember back on deck, Practice or other consistent means of reboarding the crewmember. · · · · · · · · · · · · · · · · · · · As required in 1.2 above the person in charge shall ensure that all crew members know where all emergency equipment is located and how to operate the equipment.
-In addition, the person 4.4 Crew in charge and crew should discuss how to handle various emergency situations including Crew Training Overboard, Grounding, Loss of steering, Flooding, Fire, Dismasting, and Abandon Ship.
-Lifejackets as described in 3.1.1 - 3.1.3 should be worn by all crew on deck in any conditions 4.6 Crew where recovery may be difficult.
-It is recommended that lifejackets be worn by all crew on deck Training unless the person in charge has indicated that they may be set aside.
+3.27.2 Bucket A boat shall carry one sturdy bucket of at least two gallons (8 liters) capacity with lanyards attached.
+3.30 Spare Parts A boat shall carry tools and spare parts, including an effective means to quickly disconnect or sever the standing rigging from the hull.
+3.32 Cockpit Knife A boat shall carry at least one strong, sharp knife, sheathed and securely restrained on deck which is readily accessible from each trampoline in the event of inversion In addition, A boat shall carry a second knife meeting the requirements above which is accessible from the underside of the boat.
+4 Skills 4.1.2 Emergency Steering Crews must be aware of methods of steering the yacht with the rudder disabled.
+4.2 Man Overboard Practice Annually, two-thirds of a boat's racing crew shall practice man-overboard procedures appropriate for the boat's size and speed.
+The practice shall consist of marking and returning to a position on the water and demonstrating a method of hoisting a crewmember back on deck, or other consistent means of reboarding the crewmember.
+4.4 Crew Training As required in 1.2 above the person in charge shall ensure that all crew members know where all emergency equipment is located and how to operate the equipment.
+In addition, the person in charge and crew shall discuss how to handle various emergency situations including Crew Overboard, Grounding, Loss of steering, Flooding, Fire, Dismasting, and Abandon Ship.
+4.6 Crew Training Lifejackets as described in 3.1.1 - 3.1.3 should be worn by all crew on deck in any conditions where recovery may be difficult.
+It is recommended that lifejackets be worn by all crew on deck unless the person in charge has indicated that they may be set aside.